Smart Recirculation Control Setup with the Smart Recirc SmartPhone Application

 This is a general overview of the Smart Recirc app and does not apply to all of our Smart Controllers.
 Each controller has its own features.
-If you’d like to see the complete functions for each controller, please visit the installation guides for full details.
+If you’d like to see the complete functions for each controller, please see the App Guider under the appropriate Smart Controllers menu item for full details.

 The Smart Controller can be used simply as an on-demand controller for your recirculation pump or, once configured using either an iPhone, iPad, or Android smart device, it can be configured via timers to keep the recirculation loop hot between specific times of day and on specific days of the week (up to 10 timers can be set).
 Even when a timer is active it only runs the pump until the recirculation loop has heated up and then it shuts the pump off while continuing to monitor the recirculation loop temperature.

 The app uses Bluetooth in order to communicate with the controller so you need to be sure that Bluetooth is enabled on your smart device.
 The app is a free download from either the Apple App Store or from Google Play by searching for “Smart Recirculation Control.”
 There is no need to “pair” the Bluetooth device, running the app will find and connect to the Smart Controller and display the timers currently set.